onyeka-hub/Project-17/README.md

 ## CREATING AUSTOALING GROUPS

-This Section we will create the **Auto Scaling Group (ASG)** Now we need to configure our ASG to be able to scale the EC2s out and in depending on the application traffic.
+This Section we will create the **Auto Scaling Group (ASG)**

+Now we need to configure our ASG to be able to scale the EC2s out and in depending on the application traffic.

 Before we start configuring an ASG, we need to create the launch template and the the AMI needed.
 For now we are going to use a random AMI from AWS, then in project 19, we will use Packer to create our ami.

-Based on our Architetcture we need for Auto Scaling Groups for bastion, nginx, wordpress and tooling, so we will create two files; asg-bastion-nginx.tf will contain Launch Template and Austoscaling froup for Bastion and Nginx, then asg-wordpress-tooling.tf will contain Launch Template and Austoscaling group for wordpress and tooling.
+Based on our Architetcture we need four Auto Scaling Groups for bastion, nginx, wordpress and tooling, so we will create two files; asg-bastion-nginx.tf will contain Launch Template and Austoscaling froup for Bastion and Nginx, then asg-wordpress-tooling.tf will contain Launch Template and Austoscaling group for wordpress and tooling.

 Useful Terraform Documentation, go through this documentation and understand the arguement needed for each resources: